 Journal of Southern History

-Madison’s contemporaries regarded him as the chief statesmen at the Philadelphia Convention; in addition to this, his record outranks in importance all the other writings of the founders of the American Republic.
-He is thus identified, as not other man is, with the making of the Constitution and the correct interpretation of the intentions of its drafters.
+Madison’s contemporaries regarded him as the chief statesmen at the Philadelphia convention; in addition to this, his record outranks in importance all the other writings of the founders of the American republic.
+He is thus identified, as no other man is, with the making of the Constitution and the correct interpretation of the intentions of its drafters.

-New to this edition of the Debates us a thorough, scholarly index of some two thousand entries.
+New to this edition of Debates is a thorough, scholarly index of some two thousand entries.

 Save 20% ($28)